flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

         - Confirm that the value for Axis 1 **(4)** and Axis 2 is -1.0 (or very close to).

         !!! info ""
-            To get the current throttle values it might be necessary to move the mouse outside the EFB window if you popped out the window with ++ralt+left-button++
+            To get the current throttle values, it might be necessary to move the mouse outside the EFB window if you popped out the window with ++ralt+left-button++

     - Click on **`Set From Throttle`** for Axis 1 **(6)** and Axis 2 **(7)**.

     #### Reverse Idle

-    - Move your TCA throttle forward until the **Reverse Levers** snap back and then pull the **Reverse Levers** up again and move the throttle back a bit.
-There is no detent for **Reverse Idle** so just make sure it is not all the way back but well out of the **Idle Detent**.
+    - Move your TCA throttle forward until the **Reverse Levers** snap back, and then pull the **Reverse Levers** up again and move the throttle back a bit.
+There is no detent for **Reverse Idle**, so just make sure it is not all the way back but well out of the **Idle Detent**.

         !!! info ""
-            To get the current throttle values it might be necessary to move the mouse outside the EFB window if you popped out the window with ++ralt+left-button++
+            To get the current throttle values, it might be necessary to move the mouse outside the EFB window if you popped out the window with ++ralt+left-button++

         ![TCA-Reverse-Idle](../../assets/flypados3/throttle-calibration/TCA-Reverse-Idle.png "TCA-Reverse-Idle"){loading=lazy}